StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/SELECT.md

 #### Outer join

 Outer join returns the left or right table or all rows of both.
 If there is no matching data in another table, set it to NULL.
-For example:
+Example:

 ```sql
 SELECT * FROM t1 LEFT OUTER JOIN t2 ON t1.id = t2.id;